 - 1. See the program coordinator for information about LiveText. - 2.
-Possess or demonstrate ability to maintain a 2.75 GPA or higher. this requirement is generally met by a previous GPA or 12 hours taken at MMC. - 3.
-Submit the completed program application and three personal/professional dispositions to to the appropriate program coordinator. - 4.
+Possess or demonstrate ability to maintain a 2.75 GPA or higher.
+This requirement is generally met by a previous GPA or 12 hours taken at MMC. - 3.
+Submit the completed program application and three personal/professional dispositions to the appropriate program coordinator. - 4.
 Make arrangements with the program coordinator to complete the admission essay (supervised writing-on-demand) at a convenient time. - 5.
 Submit a recent (within a year) TBI background check (see Dr. Meier for details). - 6.
-Have a satisfactory interview with the program coordinator and one other Teacher Education Committee (TEC) Member. - Submit to the program coordinator proof of membership in STEA or other comparable professional educational organization that offers liability insurance and legal counsel. - 8.
+Have a satisfactory interview with the program coordinator and one other Teacher Education Committee (TEC) Member. - 7.
+Submit to the program coordinator proof of membership in STEA or other comparable professional educational organization that offers liability insurance and legal counsel. - 8.
 Gain approval of the Teacher Education Committee (TEC). - 9.
-Maintain a grade of "C" or better in all education and major courses taken at MMC. - 10.
-Pass the required Praxis II tests before Clinical Practice.
+Maintain a GPA of 2.75 or higher and a grade of "C" or better in all education and major courses taken at MMC.

-11. Successfully complete all applicable program requirements before recommendation to the state for licensure by the TEC.
+- 10. Pass the required Praxis II tests before Clinical practice. - 11.
+Successfully complete all applicable program requirements before recommendation to the state for licensure by the TEC.